hagl-external/OpenLabelingFormat/README.md

 For all other parts of the repository [this](https://github.com/hagl-external/OpenLabelingFormat/blob/master/License.md) license applies.

 ## Maintainer & Copyright
-The specification and all corresponding code is currently maintained by [HELLA Aglaia Mobile Vision GmbH](https://www.aglaia-gmbh.de).
+This repository is currently maintained by [HELLA Aglaia Mobile Vision GmbH](https://www.aglaia-gmbh.de).

 Copyright (c) 2019, HELLA Aglaia Mobile Vision GmbH